JasonBee/wtbugreportgenerator/README.md

-# War Thunder Bug Report Generator
+# War Thunder Bug Report Generator (macOS)

-## WT Gamer: But I swore I posted a valid bug report!
+## WT Mac Gamer: "But I swore I posted a valid bug report!"

 ![Log collecting](https://media.boingboing.net/wp-content/uploads/2015/12/rage-face.jpg)

 Because *why* manually collect the files needed to file a bug report?

 Have you ever posted a bug report only to find it was deleted or locked because you missed a file or two?
+We all have lives, but the game devs need specific info in order to find a software defect root cause.

-This script automates the data collection for you using state of the art techniques, leaving you with a zip file containing the needed information.
+This script automates the data collection for you using "state of the art techniques", leaving you with a zip file containing the needed information.
 Never again will you post a bug report only to find it deleted a few days later because you failed to properly include the latest .clog files.

-Bad Gamer!
+Bad Gamer --> Good Gamer!

 To use this script, download wt-data-collector.command to your computer and double click it.
 If .command files are correctly assigned it should open in Terminal.app.
 No privileges are required.
 Nothing is changed.
-Only a new folder and a zip file are created.
+Only a new desktop folder and a zip file are created from that folder.

-The basic requirements for the script were pulled from the (report guidelines.)[https://forum.warthunder.com/index.php?/topic/347718-mac-report-gudelines-important-read-before-posting/]
+The basic information requirements for the script were pulled from the (report guidelines.)[https://forum.warthunder.com/index.php?/topic/347718-mac-report-gudelines-important-read-before-posting/]

 Be sure to post (bug reports here.)[https://forum.warthunder.com/index.php?/forum/569-moderated-bug-reports-mac/]